-- The creation of legitimate Affiliated Business Arrangements provide a safe harbor regarding the illegal and unethical payments of referral fees. - The appropriate creation and structure of an affiliated business arrangement is not entirely clear and is subject to change.
+- The provisions of Opinion 26 constitute the state of the law regarding closings without lawyers. - The creation of legitimate Affiliated Business Arrangements provide a safe harbor regarding the illegal and unethical payments of referral fees. - The appropriate creation and structure of an affiliated business arrangement is not entirely clear and is subject to change; however, the proposed HUD considerations are an important guide.